Registration and Processing of Information

 Debate

-An organized discussion about a topic in which different people present opinions and arguments.
+Organized discussion on a topic with different opinions and arguments.

-An organized oral presentation used to explain or inform about a subject.
+Presentation to explain or inform about a topic.

 facial expressions